PervasiveAutonomyLab/FinP-Fairness-in-Privacy/README.md

 ## 🚀 How to Run Experiments

-Use --opt to activate server PCA aggregation; Use --col to activate client adaptive loss regularization.
+Use --opt to activate server side PCA aggregation; Use --col to activate client side adaptive loss regularization.

 ### 📊 Human Activity Recognition (HAR) Dataset